From the mind of chef Raul Sojo comes the innovative and delectable Bistro '67 menu, which offers “field to fork” eats at a reasonable price.

 For up-to-date information and details on Bistro '67, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Bistro '67

 Located inside the W. Galen Weston Centre for Food, which is on the Durham College Whitby campus, Bistro '67 is a destination in its own right.
 The restaurant is a few minutes’ drive from downtown Whitby or the waterfront.
-Those driving cars can expect to find parking and can navigate to the restaurant by following the 401.
 Although it’s not located in the hubbub of downtown Whitby, Bistro '67 is well worth the drive or taxi from the town centre.

 While Bistro '67 is decidedly upscale, the fine dining experience is very affordable.
 With bottles of wine ranging from around $35 to around $60 — the most expensive menu item available — a dinner at Bistro '67 is reasonable and well worth it.
 Starters and desserts sit around the $10 mark and the high-end entrees cost between about $15 and $30.
 Make sure to book a reservation as this popular spot often fills up for dinner service.